Onibex Clickhouse Sink Connector

 - Confluent Platform/Cloud with support for Confluent custom connector.

-- Registration of Confluent schemes in progress.
+- Registration of Confluent schemas in progress.

 - Access to a clickhouse data store.